asu-cactus/netsdb/model-inference/deduplication/page-packing/README.md

 Key: Value

-list_blocks:              a list that stores the distinct blocks, the size is
+list_blocks: a list that stores the distinct blocks, the size is equals to num_distinct_blocks.

-                          equals to num_distinct_blocks
-tensor_mapping:           a list of tensor mapping whose length is the number
+tensor_mapping: a list of tensor mapping whose length is the number of tensor.
-                          of tensor.
 Each element is a dictionary that stores the mapping between the block index and its distinct block ID. e.g tensor_mapping[0][(1,1)] = 50 means the block (1,1) in the 0th tensor is mapped to the distinct block 50.
 blocked_tensor_dimension: a list of dimensions for each blocked tensor
 block_size: the size of the block

 detector_output_same_size_unshared_located_random.npy has 6 tensors and each tensor is in the same dimension after blocking, (5,100).
 There are 50 non-shareable blocks for each tensor and these blocks are randomly distributed.
 The lower-bound for this case is ⌈750/8⌉ = 94 pages.